ooni/spec/nettests/ts-018-whatsapp.md

 This test will check if 3 services are working as they should:

-1. The whatsapp endpoints (the addresses used by the WhatsApp mobile client to work)
+1. The whatsapp endpoints used by the WhatsApp mobile app;

-2. The registration service
+2. The registration service, i.e. the service used to register a new account;

-3. The whatsapp web interface
+3. The WhatsApp web interface.

 ## WhatsApp endpoints check

 The WhatsApp endpoints are those used by the WhatsApp app to send and receive messages.
 These endpoints have the following hostnames:

 * e1.whatsapp.net
 * e2.whatsapp.net